tjestes/Udacity-Machine-Learning/README.md

 # Udacity-Machine-Learning

-Udacity Machine Learning course and projects
+Code completed for the Udacity Machine learning coursework.
+This course runs through different algorithms and how to implement them in Python.